 The programme consists of three core modules, two at Master’s-level (level 7) and one at Undergraduate-level (level 6) and three school placements.
 You will have to pass all three modules in order to be recommended for QTS.
 The programme is delivered via a combination of lectures, workshops, tutorials and self-study.

 Students will be supported through a virtual learning environment and will participate in school placements.
 Assessment is through assignments, presentations, audits, feedback and tutorials.
 A final assessment is based on a range of evidence including observations of teaching, assignments, subject knowledge development, professional conduct and responses to self-study.

 Students will spend 120 days on placements at schools or Early Years Centres, during which time their teaching experience will be supported by a tutor and mentor.

-Students on the Primary PGCE programme benefit enormously from the complementary skills and expertise of staff in partnership schools and at the UCL Institute of Education (IOE).
-The schools offer placements for teaching experience, and their teachers serve as tutors, mentors and joint assessors for our student teachers.
+Students on the Primary PGCE programme benefit enormously from the complementary skills and expertise of staff in partnership schools and at UCL.

 Primary PGCE students can gain experience of teaching across one or more key stages; the Foundation Stage and Key Stage 1; Key Stage 1 and Key Stage 2; lower Key Stage 2 (ages 7 to 9) and upper Key Stage 2 (ages 9 to 11).
 Students will learn to teach all the primary curriculum subjects.
-They will also select one subject for specialist study from the range that we offer (i.e. Literacy, MFL, Geography, Mathematics, Music, Computing, Science and Art & Design)
+They will also select one subject for specialist study from the range that we offer (i.e. Literacy, MFL, Geography, Mathematics, Music, Computing, Science, Art & Design and Applied Drama).